On Change, Leadership and the Boomer Corps

 And here we are at another inflection point.

-For all of his failings – and they are legion – Donald Trump has done Canada a positive.
-We have been sleep-walking as a nation, smugly coasting along as a ‘nice’ country with friendly people.
+For all of his failings – and they are legion – Donald Trump* has done Canada a positive.
+We have been sleep-walking as a nation, smugly coasting along as a ‘nice’ country with polite, friendly people.
 We were ‘peacekeepers’, secure in our G7 membership, harbouring maybe a little condescension about our more violent cousins to the south.
 And we were also naïve, and a bit disingenuous, expecting a pal to be a pal forever.

+One of the more interesting ideas floating around is the concept of national service for young Canadians.
+Norway, Sweden, Denmark and France all have some form of national service, often a foundation for personal growth and career development for younger people.
 But here’s another possibility worth exploring: national service for older Canadians.
 For lack of a better phrase, call it the ‘Boomer Corps’.
 Tap into the millions of retired Canadians ready and willing to offer their expertise to their communities and their country.
 Every single individual in this massive cohort comes with the knowledge and experience of a lifetime, in every conceivable discipline.
 Teachers, medical professionals, police officers, organizational experts, personnel managers, investment gurus, media and communications specialists, military and security advisors, skilled tradespeople, social workers, engineers, food producers- all with decades of experience and a real incentive to contribute to the society in which their children and grandchildren will live and prosper in the years ahead.
 (Not incidentally, we’ve heard for years how Canada trails other countries in ‘competitiveness’.
 Imagine what a national service initiative like a ‘Boomer Corps’ could do for that).

 I’ve been around long enough to remember two existential threats to Canada as a nation, including the real possibility of nuclear war.
 In 2025, we have another threat, which is the reason proper leadership is so important.
+Time to get at it, and get ‘er done.

 -20-

-Tom New, Gatineau, Quebec | May 2025
+Tom New, Gatineau, Quebec | January 2026 (updated from May 2025)